jasoncui/jasoncui.github.io/_drafts/analysis-of-YC-companies.md

 category: [tech]
 ---

-*[Y Combinator](http://www.ycombinator.com/) is perhaps the most well-known startup seed accelerator in the world.*
+*[Y Combinator](http://www.ycombinator.com/) is perhaps the most well-known startup seed accelerator in the world.
+They make $120k seed investments in small groups of startups twice a year in Silicon Valley.*

 {% highlight css %}
 svg {